danian95/InstDocs/docs/source/instruments/Agilent8890GCMS/docs.rst

 8. Under the colums side tab, ensure you have 2x 15 m colums and keep the paramters the same.

-9. Under the columns side tab, proceed with the following: columns > collision cell > check quench and collision boxes.
+9. Under the columns side tab, proceed with the following: :menuselection:`columns --> collision cell --> check quench and collision boxes`.
 The collison cell blows the sample apart with gases.

 10. Under the oven side tab, keep all parameters the same and ensure